Code-Institute-Submissions/holiday-milestone-project2/README.md

 ### Existing Features

-- Feature 1 - The Holiday Selector button allows users to click on and get brought back to the home page from any of the other pages.
+- Holiday Selector - The Holiday Selector button allows users to click on and get brought back to the home page from any of the other pages.

-- Feature 2 - The nav bar allows the user to click on any of the navigation links, each one brings them to another page.
+- Nav Bar - The nav bar allows the user to click on any of the navigation links, each one brings them to another page.

-- Feature 3 - The top to bottom buttons allows the user to click on to reach the top or bottom of each page.
+- To bottom/to top - The top to bottom buttons allows the user to click on to reach the top or bottom of each page.

 - Feature 4 - The images allow the user to double click on each image bringing them to another page with more information on that location.